nexodus-io/nexodus/docs/index.md

 ## Concepts

 - **Users** – Nexodus uses OpenID Connect (OIDC) for authentication, allowing you to choose from a broad ecosystem of OIDC providers.
-- **Organizations** – An isolated realm of connectivity.
+- **Organizations** – Users are members of one or more organizations.
 Multiple organizations allow for multi-tenant operations.
 This tenancy model is similar to GitHub or Quay.
+- **VPCs** - A virtual private cloud (VPC) is a virtual network belonging to an organization.
+VPCs are isolated from each other and can be used to provide isolation between different environments.
-- **Devices** – Endpoints that are connected to an organization and owned by a user.
+- **Devices** – Endpoints that are connected to a VPC and owned by a user.
-- **Service** - The Service is the hosted portion that handles authentication, authorization, management of organizations, enrollment of devices, and coordination among devices to allow them to peer with each other.
+- **Service** - The Service is the hosted portion that handles authentication, authorization, management of organizations and VPCs, enrollment of devices, and coordination among devices to allow them to peer with each other.
 - **Agent** - The Agent runs on each device.
 It communicates with the Nexodus Service and manages local network configuration.